Azure/azure-powershell/src/StorageSync/StorageSync/help/Set-AzStorageSyncCloudEndpointPermission.md

 Set-AzStorageSyncCloudEndpointPermission -ResourceGroupName "myResourceGroup" -StorageSyncServiceName "myStorageSyncServiceName" -SyncGroupName "mySyncGroupName" -Name "myCloudEndpointName"
 ```

-A cloud endpoint is an integral member of a sync group, this is an example of creating one inside of an existing sync group called "mySyncGroupName".
+A cloud endpoint permission is an integral access requirement for a sync group, this is an example of ensuring all required permissions required for existing sync group called "mySyncGroupName".

 ## PARAMETERS